estellederrien/vue-starter-webpack-node-cli-4/README.md

 <br /><br />
 ## Comin' soon ! ...
 1 NEW !
 Social network on each user public profiles, allowing all users to share stories, pics etc ...<br />
 1 NEW !
-Ability to share documents, and getting users comments ( Like in Facebook) 1 SOCKET.IO realtime evolutive system + 1 vue component, allowing several cams at the same time eventually <br />
+Ability to share documents, and getting users comments ( Like in Facebook)<br />
+1 SOCKET.IO realtime evolutive system + 1 vue component, allowing several cams at the same time eventually <br />
 1 Gps positionning lib <br />
 1 Drag n drop lib, including a new project allowing users to order files by drag and dropping them ( Saving positions) <br />